PalisadoesFoundation/talawa-admin/INSTALLATION.md

 We recommend that you follow these steps before beginning development work on Talawa-Admin:

 1. You need to have `nodejs` installed in your machine.
-We recommend using Node version 16.20.2, and you can install it either through [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) or by visiting the official [Nodejs](https://nodejs.org/download/release/v16.20.2/) website.
+We recommend using Node version greater than 20.0.0.
+You can install it either through [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) or by visiting the official [Nodejs](https://nodejs.org/download/release/v16.20.2/) website.
 1. [Talawa-API](https://github.com/PalisadoesFoundation/talawa-api): (**This is mandatory**) The API system that the mobile app uses for accessing data.
 Setup your own **_local instance_**
 1. [Talawa](https://github.com/PalisadoesFoundation/talawa): (Optional) The mobile app that people will use to access Talawa's features.
 This may be useful if you need to verify administrative features you have added or modified.